Identify individual women and their contributions that have made it possible for the United States to build and maintain

 Eligibility: Open to any contributor -- active duty military, reservists, veterans, government civilian personnel, civilians.

-Selection Process: The Proceedings staff members will evaluate every essay and screen the top essays to a special Essay Selection Committee of at least six members who will include two members of the Naval Institute's Editorial Board and four subject experts.
-All essays will be judged in the blind -- i.e., the Proceedings staff members and judges will not know the authors of the essays.
+Selection Process: The Periodicals staff members will evaluate every essay and screen the top essays to a special Essay Selection Committee of at least six members who will include two members of the Naval Institute's Editorial Board and four subject experts.
+All essays will be judged in the blind -- i.e., the staff members and judges will not know the authors of the essays.

 Announcement of Winners: The winner will be published in the November/December issue of Naval History.

-Award Ceremony: The winners will be recognized at the Naval Institute's Naval History Conference in Annapolis, Maryland.
+Award Ceremony: The winners will be recognized at the Naval History Conference, U.S. Naval Academy, 8-9 September 2016.

 About Naval Institute Essay Contests